bridachristian/DataQualityCheckEuracAlpEnv/vignettes/01_Intro.md

 -   **man**: automatic documentation of function generated using the package *devtools*

--   **doc**: documentation and explanations of scripts and procedures
+-   **vignettes**: documentation and explanations of scripts and procedures

 -   **other**: various